brandond/obra-upgrade-calculator/README.md

 Calculates upgrade points totals for participants in races sanctioned by the Oregon Bicycle Racing Association.

-Currently only supports Cyclocross races.
-Road/Track/MTB will be added when I get around to it.
+Currently only supports Cyclocross and Road.
+Track and MTB can be scraped but upgrades and rankings are broken.